Scrap metal merchants in Leicestershire.

 All scrap metals will be collected and processed at our waste management centre in Loughborough.

 We are an Authorised Treatment Facility (ATF) for end of life vehicles; in addition we can cater for the disposal and recycling of vehicle tyres.

 Recycling white goods.

 Recycling fridges, freezers, cookers, washing machines and dishwashers are normally known as ‘white goods’.

 Equipment contaminated with refrigerants, oils or containing ozone depleting foam will normally be classed as Hazardous Waste and require treatment in accordance with Hazardous Waste Regulations 2005.

-Morris Recycling can assist in these occasions, by correctly recycling your old white goods.
-Our years in the industry enable us to efficiently recycle fridges, freezers, cookers and so on, the most common of household white goods, with the quickest of turn arounds.
+TBD Morris Recycling can assist by correctly recycling your old white goods.
+Our years in the industry enable us to efficiently recycle fridges, freezers, cookers and so on, the most common of household white goods, with the quickest of turnarounds.

 Most equipment is taken directly to a processing plant where it is dismantled, hazardous components separated and disposed of, with the remaining material recycled.

 We handle all waste accordingly, arranging for the necessary personnel, plant and transport.